The Role of Explicit Instruction in Modern Classrooms

 How will you prepare for the new year?
 What are you going to do differently this year to improve your teaching and make sustained learning gains for your students?

-Our Greatest Gift as Teachers
+The Greatest Gift Teachers Can Give Students

 Students of the 21st century are constantly defined as being techno savvy and engaged in the digital world.
 Perhaps as Vicktor Frankl, a renowned psychiatrist explains in a 1972 presentation, our greatest gift as a teacher is to not only recognise the student’s search for meaning but help them become who they want to be.